ICPSquad/Documentation/engage/events.md

 ![](<../.gitbook/assets/Capture d’écran 2022-06-09 à 07.36.02.png>)

-The portal can only be accessed if you have your diploma. **We hope that every future edition will welcome new members in the portal.**
+The portal can only be accessed if you have your diploma. **The portalo is for all current and future Motoko Bootcamp Graduates!**

 Here are some of the things that can be done in this portal.